semibroiled/news-topic-aggregator/README.md

 - !help - Display usage instructions.
 - !setlang - Change query language.
 - !exit or !quit - Close the application.

+### Language Settings

+To change the query language, use the !setlang command.
+Type en for English or de for German.

+Application Defaults to English.

+### Application Settings

+Type !exit or !quit to close the application.

+### Advanced Queries

+	•	Exact Match: Use quotation marks for exact matches, e.g., "elon musk".
+	•	Mandatory/Excluded Keywords: Use + and - to specify mandatory and excluded keywords, e.g., gamestop +stonks -sell.
+	•	Boolean Operators: Use Boolean operators for complex queries, e.g., (crypto AND bitcoin) NOT ethereum.
+	•	Title-Specific Search: Limit search to titles using InTitle="title search".

 ## Project Structure